DISCITIS

 - Persistent pain or worsening symptoms continue despite appropriate medical therapy.

-- There is failure to control the infection with medications, as evidenced by ongoing fever, elevated inflammatory markers, or spreading infection.
+- There is a failure to control the infection with medications, as evidenced by ongoing fever, elevated inflammatory markers, or spreading infection.

 What should you do if your symptoms of discitis return or worsen after treatment?

-Your doctor may need to reassess your condition using additional imaging studies or adjust your treatment plan—which could involve changing medications, extending your antibiotic course, or considering further interventions.
+Your doctor may need to reassess your condition using additional imaging studies or adjust your treatment plan, which could involve changing medications, extending your antibiotic course, or considering further interventions.
 Don’t ignore new or escalating symptoms, as early intervention can prevent serious complications and support a smoother recovery.
 Keep track of your symptoms, communicate openly with your care team, and seek prompt medical attention for any concerning changes.

 Complications of Discitis